wp-plugins/access-denied/readme.txt

 == Frequently Asked Questions ==

 = My own IP not blocking ? =
-Please confirm you entred atleast two ip address on "IP List", first one is dummy, and from sceond ip address is working ip address, thats mean you must have entered a dummy ip address at first and then other ip address you want block. you can test by your own ip address.
+Please confirm you entered atleast two ip address on "IP List", first one is dummy, and from second ip address is working ip address, that's mean you must have entered a dummy ip address at first and then other ip address you want block. you can test by your own ip address.

 == Screenshots ==

+1. screenshot - block site visit
-1. screenshot - 1
+1. screenshot - block login from

 == Changelog ==